regpy.solvers.linear.tikhonov

 Parameters:

-• regpar (float [default:None]) – The regularization parameter.
-Must be positive.
-If None, then setting must be a TikhonovRegularizatioSetting.
+• regpar (float|None, optional) – The regularization parameter.
+Must a positive of None.
+If None, then the regularization parameter is taken from the setting, which must be Tikhonov.

 • all_tol_criteria (bool (default: True)) – If True, the iteration is stopped if all specified tolerance criteria are satisfied.
 If False, the iteration is stopped if one criterion is satisfied.